adams85/common/README.md

 #### Tree traversal

 The `TreeUtils` class provides depth-first search (pre-order, post-order) and breadth-first search (level order) traversal algorithms for generic tree data structures.
-The implementation is non-recursive and heap-based, so it can be safely used on huge tree graphs without the risk of stack overflow.
+You can choose between recursive (stack-based) and non-recursive (heap-based)  implementations.
+The latter can be safely used on huge tree graphs without the risk of stack overflow.

 You can traverse the tree towards the leaves with the help of the  `Descendants` method: